aws-samples/amazon-personalize-live-event-contextualization/README.md

 Question: Can I contribute to this project?
 Answer: Yes.
 You can always contribute your changes through a pull request.

+Question: The cloudformation script uses "m5.4xlarge" scripts.
+Do we really need this big size instances for this POC?
+Answer: The demo version of the application deploys three react applications (the micro frontends).
+This is memory intensive in general and hence a memory optimized large instance is chosen.
+Please feel free to optimize based on your usage, or even explore options of serverless by hosting the site to through Amazon S3.
+Here is an [example](https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html) for the same.

+Question: What will be the cost of running this POC?
+Answer: It is advisable to get a quote based on the exact resources that you choose to deploy by using the AWS pricing calculator.
+The link to the pricing calculator is here[](https://calculator.aws/#/)

 Question: I have never worked on Personalize before.
 How can I create a basic campaign to complete this exercise?
 Answer: You can familiarize yourself on Amazon Personalize through by reading through [here](https://docs.aws.amazon.com/personalize/latest/dg/getting-started.html).
 This [git repo](https://github.com/aws-samples/amazon-personalize-samples) has a variety of code samples to get started with.